-Give your usual seafood recipe a delicious twist with this teriyaki pineapple salmon.
+Teriyaki pineapple salmon gives you a delicious twist usual on a conventional seafood recipe.
 Enjoy fresh pan-seared salmon smothered in delicious sweet and tangy sauce topped with caramelized pineapple!

-To make this teriyaki pineapple salmon, I pan-seared the salmon with only salt and pepper as the sauce is full of flavor.
+To make this salmon with pineapple, I pan-seared the salmon with only salt and pepper as the sauce is full of flavor.
 As the salmon is cooking, I make the sauce and then glaze the salmon.
-I then let it cook for a couple of minutes and, as the fish is cooking, caramelize the pineapple using a little bit of the sauce.
-I served this teriyaki pineapple salmon with white rice but I bet it would also go well with mashed potatoes or steamed veggies!
+To make the sauce, I mixed teriyaki sauce, ginger and pineapple juice in a sauce pan and brought it to boil.
+Then I poured it over the salmon and let it cook for a couple of minutes and, as the fish is cooking, caramelize the pineapple using a little bit of the sauce.
+I served this teriyaki salmon with white rice but I bet it would also go well with mashed potatoes or steamed veggies!

 Teriyaki Pineapple Salmon